 - Animal Rights Issues

 - Environmental Concerns

 - Economic Benefits

 - World Hunger

-Food served at RPS Dining locations is prepared in an area where the following "Top 8" allergens are present: fish, SHELLFISH (shrimp), peanuts, tree nuts, soy, eggs, dairy and gluten.
+Food served at RPS Dining locations is prepared in an area where the following "Top 8" allergens are present: fish, SHELLFISH (shrimp), peanuts, tree nuts, soy, eggs, dairy, gluten, and sesame.
 Ingredient cross-contact is possible.
 RPS Dining cannot guarantee that any item prepared in our kitchen is free of a certain ingredient or allergen.

 Customers with life-threatening allergies should use caution.
 Request to speak with the chef at dining locations to prepare food in allergen-free areas for your specific dietary needs.
 If you have food allergies or any additional questions, please call the RPS Registered Dietitian: 812-856-5851.